A-to-Z Guide to Selling a House With Asbestos and How to Disclose It in 2026

 Compare the steps we’ve discussed for selling your home to a typical buyer with a sale to a real estate investor:

-• You won’t have to pay for the inspections, removal, or remediation involved with asbestos in your home.
-The cost of this will be factored in the investor’s cash offer.
+- You won’t have to pay for asbestos abatement, inspections, or remediation.
+The cost of this will be factored into the investor’s cash offer.

-Depending on your situation and motivation, and the amount of work to be done on your house, selling to a real estate investor may be the best option for you.
+Depending on your situation and motivation, and the amount of work to be done on your house, selling an older home with asbestos to a real estate investor may be the best option for you.

 When selling your property with asbestos as is for cash to an investor, you still want to get the best offer possible and deal with a reputable investor rather than someone looking to take advantage of a distressed homeowner.